yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 It doesn't bode well that he's making such a sloppy statement so early on.
 Consciousness *is* the being aware, not something that *allows* us to be aware.
 This kind of language is usually a sign of people who don't understand their own ideas...

-I think we can just tune out his filler phrase "Stripped to its core meaning", which adds nothing to his statement and serves only as a psychological trick to give the impression that what he's saying is more profound than it is.
+I think we can just tune out his filler phrase "Stripped to its core meaning", which adds nothing to his statement and serves only as a psychological trick to make what he's saying sound more profound than it is.
 There's going to be a lot more of this empty fake mysticism in this video.

 #### 0:27 - 0:32

 > But once we try to pinpoint just what exactly it is, it leaves us grasping at thin air.

 Oh come on, that's because it's a prime concept!
 It [can't be defined in terms of other things](define_by_ref)!
 That's like saying it's some kind of profound mystery just what "quantity" is.
-You'll never find an answer to a null question, and one of the trademarks of poor thinkers is that they can't tell the difference between a question they can't answer because it's deep and one they can't answer because there's nothing being asked.
+You'll never find an answer to an invalid question, and one of the trademarks of poor thinkers is that they can't tell the difference between a question they can't answer because it's deep and one they can't answer because there's nothing being asked.

 The next two won't be real rebuttals, just inessential remarks he makes that I'll criticize because I can.